-Content marketing is one of the best ways for businesses to improve branding and acquire quality organic traffic.
-Newly launched businesses often have a limited budget, and content marketing offers a low-cost yet effective strategy to boost ROI.
+How’s your content strategy, digital marketing, and social media support playing out these days?
+Having a content marketing plan is one of the best ways for businesses to improve branding and acquire quality organic traffic.
+Newly launched businesses often have a limited budget, perhaps only showing up as a single blog post every now and then.
+However, the good news is that content marketing offers a low-cost yet effective strategy to boost ROI without necessarily hiring an entire content team or social media specialist.

 1. Specify Your Target Audience and Content Marketing Goals

-The first step to create a successful content marketing plan is to define your target audience.
-Ask these four questions to yourself:
+The first step to creating a successful content marketing strategy is to define your target audience.
+As you conduct your website content audit and perform at least some keyword research, ask yourself these four questions:

 - Who is my ideal customer?